ebzzry/ebzzry.github.io/_src/posts/2015-06-12-a-lambda-calculus-primer.md

     Tags: compsci

-_"You do not really understand something unless you can explain it to your grandmother." -- Albert Einstein_
+_"You do not really understand something unless you can explain it to your grandmother."_

+— Albert Einstein

 This post is my attempt to do just that, only that the grandmother here is myself.
 I firmly believe that unless I try to explain